hasura/graphql-engine/manual/tutorial/1-setup-hasura-cli.rst

 Part I: Setup the Hasura CLI
 ============================

 The ``hasura`` CLI is a command line utility to help you get your backend setup quickly.
-It helps you create projects, manage clusters and manage services and explore APIs running on the cluster.
+It helps you create projects, manage clusters and manage microservices and explore APIs running on the cluster.

 .. admonition:: Note